jhatz222/jhatz222.github.io/_pages/algorihms-data-structures.md

 2. Built a Python list of `(key, count)` pairs
 3. Ran `sorted()` over that list before printing results

-In this enhancement, we decouple sorting from Python’s built-in and:
+In this enhancement, I decoupled sorting from Python’s built-in and:

 1. Insert each `(key, count)` pair into a custom BST
 2. Walk the tree in-order to produce sorted output